Joseph Verbis Lafleur: Early life

-Lafleur was born in 1912 and grew up in rural Louisiana as one of seven children.
+Joseph Lafleur was born on January 24, 1912 in Ville Platte, Louisiana.
+He was one of seven children.
 His father abandoned his family and left his mother to raise their seven children.
 The mother took odd jobs and grew a garden to feed the impoverished family.
+The children attended Mount Carmel Academy in Villa Platte.
+When LaFleur reached age 14 around 1926, the family moved into the household of his married sister Olivia in Opelousas, Louisiana.